hathibelagal-dev/instantpolyglot/docs/eng/North_Sami.md

 ### Consonant gradation

 Consonant gradation is a key feature of North Sami phonology.
-It involves alternations between "strong" and "weak" grade consonants in different grammatical forms of words.
+It involves alternations between “strong” and “weak” grade consonants in different grammatical forms of words.
 This affects both pronunciation and spelling.
 Some examples:

 - **girji** ('book', nominative) → **girjji** (genitive/accusative)
 - **loddi** ('bird', nominative) → **lotti** (genitive/accusative)